nemo/keen-ecommerce-guide/README.md

 ## Data Model

 In order to be able to do the queries for the metrics, we'll have to have the right data collections in place.
-Below, you'll find a schema for the collections for the metrics we're  going to display.
+Below, you'll find an example data model to use for your shop.

 ### Collections